kristopolous/EvDa/README.md

 Oftentimes, you may

- * Need to do a number of things when a value is set,
+ * Need to do a number of things when a value is set.
  * Only want to do something if a value has been set; otherwise, delay that thing until the value is set.
  * Want to be able to invalidate the process of settings a value; for instance, if the user attemps to change a context without saving things first.
  * Want to define how to get a value, but not actually do the process until something else needs it.